-Studies performed by E2CR show fine surface sand in the vicinity of James Island.
+Studies performed by E2CR show fine surface sand in the vicinity of Poplar Island.
 The non-cohesive sediment model was run using 0.1mm (.004 inch) sediment under no-wind conditions.
 Analysis of results shows negligible sand transport due to tidal currents.
-The non-cohesive sediment model was then run for each of 16 wind directions (E, ENE, NE, NNE, N, NNW, NW, WNW, WSW, SW, SSW, S, SSE, SE, and ESE) for wind speeds of 4-, 13-, and 16-mph corresponding to wind speed ranges from the wind rose shown in Figure 2-4.
+The non-cohesive sediment model was then run for each of 16 wind directions (E, ENE, NE, NNE, N, NNW, NW, WNW, W, WSW, SW, SSW, S, SSE, SE, and ESE) for wind speeds of 4-, 13-, and 16-mph corresponding to wind speed ranges from the wind rose shown in Figure 2-9.

 Modeled non-cohesive sediment transport for existing conditions is negligible for 4- and 13-mph winds for all directions.
-Sixteen-mph winds, when taken cumulatively with lower wind speeds, account for nearly 90% of the yearly wind occurrences and cause significant sediment transport for winds from the NNW, SSE and WNW directions with negligible to moderate sediment transport for winds from other directions.
+Sixteen-mph winds, when taken cumulatively with lower wind speeds, account for nearly 90% of the yearly wind occurrences and cause significant sediment transport for winds from the NNW, N, NNE, S and SW directions, with negligible to moderate sediment transport for winds from other directions.

-Model results for 16-mph winds from the NNW, SSE and WNW directions are shown in Figures 5-7, 5-8 and 5-9, respectively.
+Model results for 16-mph winds from the NNW, N, NNE, S and SW directions are shown in Figures 5-7 through 5-11 respectively.
 Results are shown using a normalized unitless scale due to the empirical use of the sedimentation model and the lack of available data to verify model calibration.